mmul-it/training/MMUL-OA-01/Exercise.014.solutions.md

    ...
    ```

-   And see the lclaim in the cluster:
+   And see the claim in the cluster:

    ```console
    > oc get pvc